solana-foundation/developer-content/content/guides/games/porting-anchor-to-unity.md

 ---
 date: Apr 25, 2024
-difficulty: Beginner
+difficulty: beginner
 title: Port Anchor to Unity
 description:
-  Using anchor idl you can interact with your program directly from unity
+  Using Anchor IDL you can interact with your program directly from unity
 tags:
   - games
   - anchor